Total 202 Questions

 Explanation:

-Navigate to Administration > Site Development > Site Import & Export.
+- Go to Merchant Tools → Site Development → Site Import & Export.

 A Digital Developer must give users the ability to choose an occasion (holiday, birthday, anniversary, etc.) for which gifts are currently being selected.
 The data needs to be persistent throughout the current shopping experience.
 Which data store variable is appropriate, assuming there is no need to store the selection in any system or custom objects?